amethyst/rfcs/README.md

   more errors, etc.)
 - Additions only likely to be _noticed by_ other developers-of-amethyst, invisible to users-of-amethyst.
-- More tests and benchmarks
+- More tests and benchmarks.
+- Convenience functions or quality of life improvements that do not affect current functionality or backwards compatibility.

 If you submit a pull request that ends up being generating a lot of discussion or pushback, you may be asked to submit an RFC.
 What seems to be a minor change can